Orkes Conductor Glossary

 JDBC (Java Database Connectivity)

-An API that enables connectivity to any database management system (DBMS) like PostgreSQL.
+An API that enables connectivity between any database management system (DBMS) like PostgreSQL and Conductor workflows.
 JDBC enables applications to easily query, update, add, or delete data.

 LLM (Large Language Model)